- Chart

 Disclaimers:

-This analysis is based on publicly available information and is intended for informational purposes only.
-It does not constitute financial advice.
+This JSON output is generated based on publicly available information and industry analysis.
+Financial data and market share figures are estimates and subject to change.
+This information is for informational purposes only and does not constitute financial advice.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.